kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Distributors and downstream projects

 Downstream projects assemble their solution from different projects.
-Having fewer upgrades helps them to reduce the complexity.
-For example cloud providers will gain more room for upgrading their infrastructure.
+Having fewer upgrades helps them to reduce complexity.
+For example, cloud providers will gain more room for upgrading their infrastructure.

 #### Contributors

-With a lower release cadence, contributors will gain more time for, project enhancements, feature development, planning and testing.
+With a lower release cadence, contributors will gain more time for project enhancements, feature development, planning, and testing.
 It will provide more room for maintaining their mental health and prepare for events like KubeCon.

-Target of SIG Release with this proposal is to explicitly not push contributors in doing more.
-It is about giving contributors more flexibility to decide how to invest their time.
+Through this proposal SIG Release's aim is to give contributors more flexibility to decide how to invest their time.
+It is explicitly *not* to push contributors in doing more.

 #### SIG Release members